JonathanMEdwards/subtext10/doc/language.md

 2. Its input item `numerator` becomes `5`
 3. Its input item `divisor` becomes `3`
 4. The output item `ratio` is calculated to be 1 using the `floor` program to round-down the division
-5. The extra result `remainder` is calculated from `ratio` as 2.
+5. The remainder is exported with the name`remainder`
-6. The `extra` statement acts like a `let`, passing on the previous value, so `ratio` becomes the final result of the program.
+6. The `export` statement acts like a `let`, passing on the previous value, so `ratio` becomes the final result of the program.
-7. After the call, the item `y` references `x~remainder`, which is the extra result `remainder` produced in the computation of `x`.
+7. After the call, the item `y` references `x~remainder`, which imports the export `remainder` produced in the computation of `x`.
+We pronounce `x~remainder` as “x import remainder”.

-What is going on here is that `x~` accesses the _extra result_ of the program that computed the value of `x`.
-The extra result of a `do` block is a record containing the values of the outputs prefaced with `extra`.
-The extra result `remainder` can be accessed as `x~.remainder`, or `x~remainder` for short.
-We also could have equivalently said `y = ~remainder` to access the extra result of the previous item without naming it.
+What is going on here is that `x~` imports the exported value of the program that computed the value of `x`.
+A `do` block exports a record containing the values of all the `export` statements.
+The export `remainder` can be accessed as `x~.remainder`, or `x~remainder` for short.
+We also could have equivalently said `y = ~remainder` to import the export of the previous item without naming it.

-Note that in the example above, `x` is defined as `5 integral-divide 3`, which is equivalent to the `do` block: `do {5; integral-divide 3}`.
-There are no `extra` statements in this `do` block.
-In that case, the extra result of the last item (the call to `integral-divide`) is promoted to be the extra result of the whole block.
+Note that in the example above, `x` is defined as `x = 5 integral-divide 3`, which is equivalent to the `do` block: `x = do {5; integral-divide 3}`.
+There are no `export` statements in this `do` block.
+In that case, if the last statement (the call to `integral-divide`) has an export then it is exported from the whole do-block.
 That allows us to say `x~remainder`.
-You can also declare a single value to be the extra result of the entire block explicitly with a statement `extra ...` that does not name the result, and which is only allowed if there are no other `extra` statements in the block.
-So when there are no `extra` statements, there is an implicit `extra ~` at the end of the block exporting the extra results of the final item.
+You can also declare a single value to be the export of the entire block explicitly with a statement `export ...` that does not name the result, and which is only allowed if there are no other `export` statements in the block.
+This when there are no `export` statements, there is an implicit `export ~` at the end of the block re-exporting the exports of the final statement.

 ### TODO: Reference binding

 The syntax uses conventional _lexical binding_, but the UI will not be constrained by that, nor subject to lexical shadowing.
-References starting with `.`, `~`, or `that` are _dependent_ on the previous value.
+References starting with `.`, `~` or `that` are _dependent_ on the previous value.

 > When the UI lets the developer make references that can’t be expressed lexically, we might want to automatically fix that by adding names to anonymous items and renaming shadowed items.